 Some recent studies have reported that blood type A appears to be associated with higher breast cancer risk than other blood types.
 However, type B has also been found to be linked to breast cancer risk and some studies have found no association.
 We present the available findings below, but caution that most of the studies are small or of poor quality:

-• A 2022 study reported that men with breast cancer were more likely to have type AB blood than normal controls whereas having O blood type appeared to be protective
+• A 2022 study found that men with breast cancer were more likely to have type AB blood than normal controls whereas having O blood type appeared to be protective

 • A small 2019 Greek study found a significant correlation between breast cancer and blood group A